Harnessing Hybrid Frequency-Entangled Qudits through Quantum Interference: Theoretical model

 \subsection{Generation of HFEQs: HOM interference}

 At the beginning of this discussion, we first focus on the effect of HOM interference on TPES.
-Here, we temporarily ignore the effect of Franson interference in Eq.\ref{JSA_llss2} and consider a common condition of frequency highly anti-correlated photon pairs input ($\Delta\omega_p\ll\Delta\omega_S$).
-The JSI of TPES, $J_I^{\text{TPES}}(\Omega_s,\Omega_i)=|J_A^{\text{TPES}}(\Omega_s,\Omega_i)|^2$, after interference under different HOM delay conditions are presented in Fig.\ref{HOM_comb} (a)-(c).
-With the introduction of HOM interference, we observe that the JSI of TPES is modulated into a comb-like structure.
-This suggests that when $\tau_H\neq0$, TPES has the potential to evolve into a high-dimensional frequency-discretized entangled state.
+Here, we temporarily ignore the effect of Franson interference in Eq. (\ref{JSA_llss2}) and consider a common condition where the input photon pairs are highly frequency anti-correlated ($\Delta\omega_p \ll \Delta\omega_S$).
+The JSI of TPES, $J_I^{\text{TPES}}(\Omega_s,\Omega_i) = |J_A^{\text{TPES}}(\Omega_s,\Omega_i)|^2$, after interference under different HOM delay conditions is presented in Figs. \ref{HOM_comb}(a)–\ref{HOM_comb}(c).
+With the introduction of HOM interference, we observe that when $\tau_H = 0$, the fully constructive HOM interference does not alter the original SPDC JSI and preserves its CV correlation.
+On the other hand, when $\tau_H \neq 0$, the JSI of TPES is modulated into a comb-like structure, indicating that TPES has the potential to evolve into a high-dimensional frequency-discretized entangled state.
 In the language of DV quantum information, such a state can be referred to as the FEQs \cite{hong2023fast,jin2016simple,chen2021temporal}.
-Furthermore, as $\tau_H$ increases, Fig.\ref{HOM_comb}(a)-(c) demonstrates that the setup enables the manipulation of the dimensionality of FEQs.
-For instance, in Fig.\ref{HOM_comb} (b), the estimated dimension is $D=5$, while in Fig.\ref{HOM_comb} (c), it is approximately $D=7$.
+Furthermore, as $\tau_H$ increases, Figs. \ref{HOM_comb}(a)-\ref{HOM_comb}(c) demonstrate that the setup enables the manipulation of the dimensionality of FEQs.
+For instance, in Fig. \ref{HOM_comb}(b), the estimated dimension is $D=5$, while in Fig. \ref{HOM_comb}(c), it is approximately $D=7$.

 However, from our perspective, the FEQs generated via HOM interference not only offer advantages for DV quantum information applications but also hold significant potential for CV QPI.
-A careful observation of the distribution within individual frequency bins in Fig. \ref{HOM_comb} (b) and (c) reveals a certain degree of frequency correlation in each bin, indicating that the quantum information of FEQs generated by HOM interference still contains many unexplored properties.
+A careful observation of the distribution within individual frequency bins in Fig. \ref{HOM_comb}(b) and \ref{HOM_comb}(c) reveals a certain degree of frequency correlation in each bin, implying it remains more interesting quantum information properties to be explored in FEQs generated by HOM interference.

 Therefore, unlike conventional FEQs, which are typically regarded as a discrete superposition of correlated frequency modes \cite{jin2016simple,chen2021temporal},